What sounds do Squirrels make? and what do they mean?

 What Sounds Do Squirrels Make?

 Squirrels’ calls are made up of screeches, rattles, barks, and snorts.
-The Kuk, muk-muk, and quaa sound are used to show interest in mating.
+The Kuk, muk-muk, and quaa sounds are used to show interest in mating.

-In north america, squirrels are divided into three categories – tree squirrels, flying squirrels, and the ground squirrels.
-Squirrels live in a group and very vocal even when they are chasing each other.
+In North America, squirrels are divided into three categories – tree squirrels, flying squirrels, and ground squirrels.
+Squirrels live in a group and are very vocal even when chasing each other.